Workers’ Compensation Insurance in Illinois

 Who needs workers’ comp insurance in Illinois?

-Every business in Illinois with employees is required to carry workers’ compensation insurance, including businesses with part-time employees.
 Illinois law requires employers to purchase a policy through an insurance company or obtain permission to self-insure.

 Do you need workers’ compensation if you are self-employed?

 Even when it's not required by law, workers' comp is a wise choice because of the protection it provides.
-This policy covers the cost of medical treatment for work injuries – which is crucial since health insurance can deny work-related injury claims.
+This policy covers the cost of medical treatment for work injuries—which is crucial since health insurance can deny work-related injury claims.

-Sole proprietors, business partners, corporate officers, and members of limited liability companies can exempt themselves from workers' compensation requirements.
+Sole proprietors, business partners, corporate officers, and members of limited liability companies (LLCs) can exempt themselves from workers' compensation requirements.
 Independent contractors in Illinois are not eligible for workers' compensation benefits.

 The exception is businesses that engage in hazardous work, including construction and trucking.
 These businesses are required to have workers’ comp coverage for all individuals, regardless of whether they are sole proprietors, independent contractors, or owners.